rolazar/level-1-course-content/week-4/day-2/day-2.md

 ---

 **Note for Instructors**: Adjust the content and duration based on the audience's familiarity with JavaScript and their learning pace.
-Prepare additional materials and
+Prepare additional materials and resources for extended learning and practice.